ableco/backend_testing_workshop/README.md

 # The Application

-The application is a gamestore in which the users could subscribe to a collection of videogames.
+The application is a game store in which the users could subscribe to a collection of videogames.
 Each videogame belongs only to one collection.

 [You can find the data model explanation here.](https://share.getcloudapp.com/6qu85YRO)